lsaravia/AmazonFireTippingPoints/Appendices.md

 # Supplementary Information

-## Estimation of increments in the probability of ignition after the fitted period
+## Estimation of increments in the probability of ignition after the fitted period due to deforestation

 We assume that the fitted parameters are the result of an average of two kinds of vegetation, the vegetation that grows after deforestation that has a very fast recover/growth thus the parameter $p$ is higher, and the original forest that has a very low recover so $p$ is lower.
 The average cocient $\theta=p/f$ is assumed constant.

-Following [@Lovejoy2018] estimation let's assume that 20% of the amazon forest is deforested and that a quarter of this area, a global 5% burns annually, thus the estimated probability of forest growth ($p_{\text{estimated}}$) is calculated as the weighted mean of the deforested vegetation and the original forest.
+Following [@Lovejoy2018] estimation let's assume that 20% of the amazon forest is deforested and that a quarter of this area, a global 5% burns annually.
+This is a very conservative assumption, if we would assume a greater proportion the effect would also be greater.
+Thus the estimated probability of burned forest growth ($p_{\text{estimated}}$) is calculated as the weighted mean of the deforested vegetation and the original forest.

 $p_{\text{estimated}} = 0.05 \times p_{\text{deforested}} + 0.95 \times p_{\text{original}}$